vegaprotocol/documentation/docs/howto/wallet.md

 ## Creating a new wallet

-Connect to a wallet server to create a new wallet.
+Choose a wallet server to create a new wallet.
 As mentioned earlier, this can be either a hosted wallet, one you run yourself locally or stored in the cloud.
-Just like logging in, once a new wallet has been created, a `token` will be returned and it will be used to authenticate with the wallet for other actions (such as signing):
+Once a new wallet has been created, a `token` will be returned and it will be used to authenticate with the wallet for other actions (such as signing):

 <GitPod />